dariovas/dai-lab-http-infrastructure/README.md

 docker compose up --build -d
 ```

-Finaly, the services can be stopped by using the following command :
+Finally, the services can be stopped by using the following command :
 ```
 docker compose down
 ```